-- Select Report→Run with Parameters to supply parameter values, create an executable file, then preview the report. - Select Report→Build to build an executable file without previewing.
+- Select Report→Run to create an executable file, then preview the report. - Select Report→Run with Parameters to supply parameter values, create an executable file, then preview the report. - Select Report→Build to build an executable file without previewing.

 Creating a BIRT iServer profile